LS4GAN/uvcgan4slats/README.md

 To make the training scripts, `pretrain_slats-256.py` and `train_slats-256.py`, work with your dataset, they will require minimal modifications.
-In essence, each script contains a python dictionary describing the training configuration.
+In essence, each script contains a `Python` dictionary describing the training configuration.
 You would need to modify the data section of that dictionary to make it work with your dataset.
 The exact modification will depend on the format of your dataset.